alisonomica/OMICA/Genome Analysis Pipeline/GAPTest.md

-# Genome Analysis Pipeline Trial
+# Genome Analysis Pipeline Test

 The genome analysis pipeline is design to discover the genomic variants in Mexican and Latin American populations.
 This pipeline is an example used to analyze Illumina paired-end WGS raw data with the HG00152 sample